Great storm of 1703

-The Great storm of 1703 was a destructive extratropical cyclone that struck central and southern England on 26 November 1703.
+The Great storm of 1703 was a destructive extratropical cyclone that struck south Wales and central and southern England on 26 November 1703.
 High winds caused 2,000 chimney stacks to collapse in London and damaged the New Forest, which lost 4,000 oaks.
 Ships were blown hundreds of miles off-course, and over 1,000 seamen died on the Goodwin Sands alone.
-News bulletins of casualties and damage were sold all over England – a novelty at that time.
+News bulletins of casualties and damage were sold all over England and Wales – a novelty at that time.
 The Church of England declared that the storm was God's vengeance for the sins of the nation.
-Daniel Defoe thought it was a divine punishment for poor performance against Catholic armies in the War of the Spanish Succession.

 Severity

-Contemporary observers recorded barometric readings down to 973 millibars (measured by William Derham in south Essex), but it has been suggested that the storm deepened to 950 millibars over the Midlands.
+William Derham in south Essex recorded barometric readings down to 973 mbar, but it has been suggested that the storm deepened to 950 mbar over the Midlands.

 Retrospective analysis conjectures that the storm was comparable to a Category 2 hurricane.

 Damage

 In London alone, approximately 2,000 massive chimney stacks were blown down.
 The lead roofing was blown off Westminster Abbey and Queen Anne had to shelter in a cellar at St James's Palace to avoid collapsing chimneys and part of the roof.
 On the Thames, some 700 ships were heaped together in the Pool of London, the section downstream from London Bridge.
-Huge waves on the Thames river sent water 6 ft higher than had ever been recorded in London, destroying more than 5,000 homes along the river.
-HMS Vanguard was wrecked at Chatham.
-Admiral Sir Cloudesley Shovell's HMS Association was blown from Harwich to Gothenburg in Sweden before way could be made back to England.
-Pinnacles were blown from the top of King's College Chapel, in Cambridge.
+Huge waves on the Thames river sent water 6 ft higher than had ever been recorded in London, destroying more than 5,000 homes along the river. was wrecked at Chatham.
+Admiral Sir Cloudesley Shovell's was blown from Harwich to Gothenburg in Sweden before way could be made back to England.

 There was extensive and prolonged flooding in the West Country, particularly around Bristol.
 Hundreds of people drowned in flooding on the Somerset Levels, along with thousands of sheep and cattle, and one ship was found 15 mi inland.
-Approximately 400 windmills were destroyed, with the wind driving their wooden gears so fast that some burst into flames.

-At Wells, Bishop Richard Kidder and his wife were killed when two chimneystacks in the palace fell on them, asleep in bed.
-This same storm blew in part of the great west window in Wells Cathedral.
-Major damage occurred to the southwest tower of Llandaff Cathedral at Cardiff in Wales.